-- Simplified facility certification procedure for facilities that accept source separated materials, reuse & repair facilities, and facilities that are currently third-party certified by another city, county or local jurisdiction.
+- Simplified facility certification procedure for facilities that have used a professional or municipal facility certification procedure by a third-party verifier (within the past 12 months) by another city, county or professional evaluator.
 There is no fee for the simplified certification.

-- Municipal Recovery Certification (MRC) procedure (third-party verification procedure) for facilities that accept mixed C&D material.
+- Municipal Recovery Certification (MRC) procedure (third-party verification procedure).
 The fee structure for this procedure is found below.

 On or before December 31, 2021, facilities listed on the RecycleSmart Approved C&D Processing Facility list and the RecycleSmart Green Halo website, must obtain certification through one of the certification procedures outlined below:

 Certification Procedure Option One: Simplified Facility Certification

-The simplified facility certification procedure is for facilities that accept loads of mixed C&D Debris and have used a professional or municipal facility certification procedure by a third-party verifier (within the past 12 months) by another city, county or local jurisdiction.
+The simplified facility certification procedure is for facilities that accept loads of mixed C&D Debris and have used a professional or municipal facility certification procedure by a third-party verifier (within the past 12 months) by another city, county or professional evaluator.
 Please complete this simplifed application and email your complete application to firstname.lastname@example.org.
-If you have questions about this application procedure please call RecycleSmart at (925) 906-1801 or email.
+If you have questions about this application procedure please email or call RecycleSmart at (925) 906-1801.

 Facility Certification Option Two: Municipal Recovery Certification (MRC)